Apartness, sharp elements, and the Scott topology of domains: Examples

 \section{Examples}

 In this final section before the conclusion, we illustrate the foregoing notions of intrinsic apartness, sharpness and strong maximality, by studying several natural examples.
-The first three examples are generalized domain environments in the sense of Heckmann~\cite{Heckmann1998}: we consider dcpos \(D\) and topological spaces \(X\) such that \(X\) \emph{embeds} into the subspace of maximal elements of \(D\).
+The first three examples are generalized domain environments in the sense of~\cite{Heckmann1998}: we consider dcpos \(D\) and topological spaces \(X\) such that \(X\) \emph{embeds} into the subspace of maximal elements of \(D\).
 In fact, we will see that \(X\) is homeomorphic to the subspace of \emph{strongly} maximal elements of \(D\).
-Specifically, we will consider Cantor space, Baire space and the real line. \Conf{The final example shows that sharpness characterizes exactly those lower reals that are located.} \Full{The penultimate example shows that sharpness characterizes exactly those lower reals that are located.
-The final example showcases another natural embedding of Cantor space into a dcpo constructed using exponentials and the lifting monad.}
+Specifically, we will consider Cantor space, Baire space and the real line.
+The penultimate example shows that sharpness characterizes exactly those lower reals that are located.
+The final example showcases another natural embedding of Cantor space into a dcpo constructed using exponentials and the lifting monad.